-Short answer, remote work looks here to stay.
-It certainly is not going away for various technology focused businesses, many of which are powered by the Internet.
-Remote working models are now ingrained in many business operations, (industry dependent of course).
-Tech driven companies such as Twitter announced that their employees can work from home “forever” if they choose to.
+Short answer, remote work is here to stay.
+During the COVID-19 pandemic, major tech companies announced permanent work from home options, for employees which preferred it.
+For technology focused businesses, of which many rely on constant Internet service connectivity remote working models are now ingrained in business operations.
+Many other businesses are now following this change.
+Twitter announced employees can work from home “forever” if they choose to.
 Google has had a long standing remote work policy.
 Other workplaces have operated on a remote work model since starting and have lead the way in educating other businesses in adapting to the ‘new normal’.

 For those people who have jobs which rely heavily on computers or Internet based work, there was never really any reason not to work remotely.
 Unless of course for necessary in-person meetings, setting up or fixing physical hardware, or for social inclusion and interaction (important for many).
-Many employers have been hesitant in the past, to let employees work with a remote arrangement, but they have been using the best background check to verify the criminal records of their employees.
+Many employers have been hesitant in the past to let employees work with a remote arrangement.
 Often stating concerns that productivity levels might be affected.
 This has certainly been debunked by the pandemic, with further support for the saying; “a happy worker is a productive worker”.

-It took the COVID-19 pandemic to make employers and executive recruiting firms realize that not only is working remotely viable, but necessary as well.
+It took the COVID-19 pandemic to make employers and executive recruiting firms, realize that not only is working remotely viable, but necessary.
 The technology for remote work has been available for some time, but underutilized.
 Even so, there were employers who were caught unprepared, when there was a sudden need to provide the necessary tools for employees to work remotely.
 Certainly, many employers were not prepared by the numerous changes the pandemic forced upon nearly every aspect of society.

 Now that many employers and remote workers have adjusted to the new normal, and kinks have been, (for the most part) ironed out, tech tools and apps for remote working have stepped up.
-Employers and employees are finding out that this setup is working and, surprisingly, becoming easier than ever.
+With effective remote technical support for business, employers and employees are finding out that this setup is working and, surprisingly, becoming easier than ever.

 Reasons Remote Work Is Taking Off